C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

      - Description
    * - LatencyAnalysis(paths : Node*)
      - Int
-     - | Return the shortest path,in therm of cycle, that travel through all nodes,
+     - | Returns the shortest path, in cycles, that travels through all nodes
-       | from the first one to the last one
+       | between the first one and the last one